chinapedia/wikipedia.abstract.en/Page/Planetary_nomenclature.md

 Deimos

-SwiftCrater.gif Features on Deimos are named after authors who wrote about Martian satellites.
+Features on Deimos are named after authors who wrote about Martian satellites.
 There are currently two named features on Deimos - Swift crater and Voltaire crater - after Jonathan Swift and Voltaire who predicted the presence of Martian moons.

 Phobos